Cops: Motorcycle, car burst into flames after crash

 No additional details were available.

-Loop Parkway was open to through traffic Sunday afternoon.
-The crash remains under investigation.
+Loop Parkway was open to through-traffic Sunday afternoon.
+The crash remained under investigation.

 Comments